Mayurkotian/Special-Topics-in-Software-Engineering-SSW-810/README.md

-# Student-Repository
+# Special Topics in Software Engineering (SSW 810)
-This repository has files related to Special Topic in Software engineering.
+This repository has files related to Special Topic in Software engineering course from Stevens Institute of Technology.